Silhouette of a flower with rounded petals against a black background.

 Frequently Asked Questions

-We provide virtual feeding therapy and parent coaching for a range of challenges, including bottle feeding, starting solids, and picky eating.
+• We provide virtual feeding therapy and parent consulting for a range of challenges, including bottle feeding, starting solids, and picky eating.
 Support is grounded in parent education, collaboration, and practical strategies for home.

-Yes.
-Kids Feeding Wellness provides virtual feeding consultations and feeding therapy for families located in New York State.
-Parent coaching services are available for families worldwide.
+• Yes.
+Kids Feeding Wellness provides virtual feeding therapy for families located in New York State.
+Parent consulting services are available for families worldwide.

 Virtual sessions focus on education, observation, and practical guidance parents can apply at home.

-Kids Feeding Wellness primarily provides virtual feeding consultations, feeding therapy (for families in New York State), and parent coaching for families worldwide.
+• Kids Feeding Wellness offers both virtual and in-person services, with in-person support available for families residing in Astoria, NY.
+We provide feeding consultations, feeding therapy (for families in New York State), and parent consulting for families worldwide.

-Our approach focuses on empowering parents to take the lead during feeding.
-Since feeding is a deeply relational experience, children tend to eat best with the people they know and trust most.
+Our approach centers on empowering parents to take the lead during feeding.
+Because feeding is a deeply relational experience, children often eat best with the people they know and trust most.

-Rather than relying on a provider to feed your child, sessions focus on giving parents the tools, education, and guidance needed to confidently support their child’s feeding now and in the years ahead.
+Rather than relying on a provider to feed your child, our sessions focus on equipping parents with the tools, education, and guidance needed to confidently support their child’s feeding—both now and in the years ahead.

 Feeding is a relational experience, and children often eat best with the people they know and trust most.
 During virtual sessions, the clinician observes your child’s mealtime routines, provides real-time guidance, and helps you learn strategies you can confidently use throughout the week.